geekofalltrades/SSoB/TESTING.md

    and messages to complete.
 2. Before collecting any stones, toggle quest markers on and off.
 Verify that no markers appear.
 3. Collect a few stones.
-Verify that stone activators and the inventory item are both called "Unusual Gem."
+DO NOT collect the stone in the Dark Brotherhood Sanctuary.
+Verify that stone activators and the inventory item are both both called "Unusual Gem."
 4. Toggle quest markers on and off.
 Verify that no markers appear.
 5. Become a full member of the Thieves' Guild: